El Cevichón Restaurant

 About the Project

-El Cevichón began as a coastal Ecuadorian seafood joint, but when they expanded their menu to include highland dishes, the old DIY logo and brand no longer fit the richer cultural experience.
-The new brand needed to reflect the fusion of sea and land, while feeling modern, playful, and unmistakably Ecuadorian.
+El Cevichón began as a coastal Ecuadorian seafood spot, but when they expanded their menu to include traditional highland dishes, their DIY logo and brand no longer matched the richness of the experience.
+The new identity needed to express the fusion of coast and sierra while feeling modern, playful, and unmistakably Ecuadorian.

 The Challenge

-I co-led the rebrand with Paula Loyola.
+I co-led the rebrand with designer Paula Loyola.
 Together, we:

-Designed the logo, color system, type palette, patterns, and voice
+Designed the logo, color system, type palette, patterns, and brand voice

-Built restaurant collateral: QR menus, IG highlight menus, signage
+Built restaurant collateral, including QR menus, highlight menus, and signage

-Created social templates and supported marketing efforts during lockdown
+Created social templates and partnered with the client to support marketing during lockdowns

 Results & Takeaways

-This was a personal and meaningful project, built with heart, and it sharpened my understanding of how brand identity can genuinely connect people to place and culture.
+This project was meaningful on a personal level and deepened my understanding of how brand identity can connect people to community, culture, and shared experience.

 About the Project

-El Cevichón began as a coastal Ecuadorian seafood joint, but when they expanded their menu to include highland dishes, the old DIY logo and brand no longer fit the richer cultural experience.
-The new brand needed to reflect the fusion of sea and land, while feeling modern, playful, and unmistakably Ecuadorian.
+El Cevichón began as a coastal Ecuadorian seafood spot, but when they expanded their menu to include traditional highland dishes, their DIY logo and brand no longer matched the richness of the experience.
+The new identity needed to express the fusion of coast and sierra while feeling modern, playful, and unmistakably Ecuadorian.

 The Challenge

-I co-led the rebrand with Paula Loyola.
+I co-led the rebrand with designer Paula Loyola.
 Together, we:

-Designed the logo, color system, type palette, patterns, and voice
+Designed the logo, color system, type palette, patterns, and brand voice

-Built restaurant collateral: QR menus, IG highlight menus, signage
+Built restaurant collateral, including QR menus, highlight menus, and signage

-Created social templates and supported marketing efforts during lockdown
+Created social templates and partnered with the client to support marketing during lockdowns

 Results & Takeaways

-This was a personal and meaningful project, built with heart, and it sharpened my understanding of how brand identity can genuinely connect people to place and culture.
+This project was meaningful on a personal level and deepened my understanding of how brand identity can connect people to community, culture, and shared experience.